KrzysztofBalejko/Task-List/README.md

 # Task-List

+This little app allows user to:

-Once completed user will be able to add and remove tasks from the list.
+* Add/remove tasks to the list.

-Language: JavaScript
+* Data is stored in a local storage which simply means that items will stay listed even if the site is reloaded.

+* Items will be removed from the storage once cleared or by clicking on [X].

+**Language: native JavaScript (no JQuery)**

-Frameworks: Materialize CSS, BootstrapCDN for Font Awesome
+**Frameworks: Materialize CSS, BootstrapCDN for Font Awesome**

 ## Getting started

 `git clone https://github.com/KrzysztofBalejko/Task-List.git`

- Open index.html file in your browser
+ Simply open index.html file in your browser

+ I recommend using Chrome instead of IE.